amarinjs/sitio/_posts/2020-03-09-NetBrain-argument.md

 ### Link to Priorities

-- What projects have been approved to address pains.
+- What projects have been approved to address existing pain points.
 - Your priorities on these projects
 - What are the KPIs

+## Projects

+These are time bounded and budgeted (budget pools or discretionary founds).